dev-Jeenie/movie-app/README.md

 because I didn't declare branch as a master.
 Let's try second one. --DONE!!

-The let me try first one. --DONE!!
+Then let me try first one. --DONE!!